ViewComponent/view_component/docs/CONTRIBUTING.md

 RAILS_VERSION=5.2.5 bundle exec rake
 ```

-When you're done, make sure you do not commit changes to `Gemfile.lock`.
+When you're done, make sure you don't commit changes to `Gemfile.lock`.
 Instead, discard your changes to the file: `git checkout -- Gemfile.lock`

 ## Documentation